ChrisWhealy/geonames_hana/README.md

   }
 ```

-Each properties in the `parameters` object defines the name of a field permitted in the query string.
-However, notice that the `colName` property of both `countryCode` and `iso2` have the same value of `ISO2`, and the properties `countryCode3` and `iso3` are both configured with the column name of `ISO3`
+Each property in the `parameters` object defines the name of a field permitted in the query string.

+However, notice that for both the `countryCode` and `iso2` objects, the `colName` properties share the same value of `ISO2`.
+Similarly, the `colName` properties of the `countryCode3` and `iso3` objects share the value `ISO3`

-This means that either of the property names can be used to read the `ISO2` or `ISO3` database columns.
+This means that in the query string, the actual database field name `ISO2` can be queried using either name `countryCode` or the name `iso2`.
 For example, the following pairs of query strings are equivalent:

 `https://<hostname>/api/v1/countries?iso2=GB`
 `https://<hostname>/api/v1/countries?countryCode=GB`